AnupCloud/Pytorch/README.md

 # Flower Classification using Pytorch

-Classification for daisy and dandelion using Neural Network
+This repository presents a flower classification project that distinguishes between daisy and dandelion flowers using a neural network implemented in PyTorch.

-### Prerequisites
+## Prerequisites

-Make sure you have the following installed before running the application:
+Ensure you have the following installed before running the application:

 - Python (version 3.10 or higher)
 - pip (Python package installer)

 ## Environment Setup

 1. Open a terminal and navigate to the project directory.